awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 #### To create the SecureWebApp and WebSecurityConfig classes

-1. Create the **com.ecample.secureweb** package.
+1. Create the **com.example.secureweb** package.
 2. Create the **SecureWebApp** class and paste the code into it.
 3. Create the **WebSecurityConfig** class and paste the code into it.

 ### Create the main controller class

-In the **com.aws.secureweb** package, create the controller class named **MainController**.
+In the **com.example.secureweb** package, create the controller class named **MainController**.
 This class handles the HTTP requests.
 For example, when a POST operation is made, the **MainController** handles the request and returns a dataset that is displayed in the view.
 The dataset is obtained from the **Work** table.

 **Note:** In this application, the **XMLHttpRequest** object's **send()** method is used to invoke controller methods.
 The syntax of the this method is shown later in this tutorial.